-Bristol Trades Union Council (Bristol TUC), brings together trade unions, in the Bristol area, to campaign around issues affecting working people whether these issues be in their workplaces or local communities.
-With 13 national Trade Unions affiliated through their many local Branches, Bristol Trades Union Council represents 30,000 working people from all walks of life, we campaign for a fair deal at work and for social justice at home and abroad.
-Bristol Trades Union Council believes in full employment and work for all those who want it, but those who cannot work should get decent benefits that lift them out of poverty.
+The Bristol Trades Union Council brings together trade unions in the Bristol area.
+With 13 national Trade Unions affiliated through their local branches, we represent 30,000 working people from all walks of life, we campaign for a fair deal at work and for social justice at home and abroad.
+The trades council believes in full employment and work for all those who want it, but those who cannot work should get decent benefits that lift them out of poverty.

 Bristol Trades Union Council believes that strong unions matter, which is why we support TUC campaigns to build trade union membership, improve workplaces and speak on behalf of working people and their families.
-Bristol Trades Union Council which is recognised as a County Trades Union Council is represented along with 16 other South West Trades Union Councils at the South West TUC Regional Council.
+Bristol Trades Union Council, which is recognised as a County Trades Union Council, is represented along with 16 other South West Trades Union Councils at the South West TUC Regional Council.
 We are also entitled to sends delegates and Resolutions to the National Annual Conference of Trades Union Councils.

 The national Annual Conference is organised by the Trades Union Councils’ Joint Consultative Committee (TUCJCC).
 The TUCJCC meets five times a year and consists of one elected trades union council delegate from each of the regions and members of the General Council of the TUC.
 The TUCJCC was established in 1925 and acts as an advisory and consultative committee on all matters concerning trades union councils.
 This enables the General Council on issues affecting trades union councils to consider their perspective before taking a final decision.